Guide to Bilt Rewards Mastercard

-Even as rent remains the largest monthly expense for most people, rarely have those on-time payments helped renters improve their credit scores or qualify for a mortgage.
-And, unlike other recurring bills (utility payments, for instance), rent generally isn’t payable by credit card, which means renters also miss out on the chance to earn rewards for this type of spending.
+While rent remains the largest monthly expense for most people, rarely have those on-time payments helped renters improve their credit scores or qualify for a mortgage.
+And unlike other recurring bills (utility payments, for instance), rent generally isn’t payable by credit card — which means renters also miss out on the chance to earn rewards for this type of spending.

 But the times, they are a-changin’.

-For starters, government-sponsored enterprise Fannie Mae announced in August that its lending partners will begin incorporating positive rental histories into the underwriting process, while the recently launched Bilt Rewards Mastercard® lets cardholders earn points that they can redeem for travel, merchandise, rent—and even a down payment on a future home.
+For starters, government-sponsored enterprise Fannie Mae announced in 2021 that its lending partners will begin incorporating positive rental histories into the underwriting process, while the Bilt Mastercard® lets cardholders earn points that they can redeem for travel, merchandise, rent and even a down payment on a future home.

-Whether you’re planning to apply for a mortgage in the near future or just starting to think about becoming a homeowner someday, keep reading to learn more about how the Bilt Mastercard can help you achieve your long-term financial goals.
+Whether you’re planning to apply for a mortgage in the near future or starting to think about becoming a homeowner, keep reading to learn more about how the Bilt Mastercard can help you achieve your long-term financial goals.

 What is the Bilt Mastercard?

-The associated Bilt Rewards Mastercard, meanwhile, allows renters to earn up to 2 points per dollar on their monthly rent payment, depending on their Bilt status, as well as 1 point per dollar spent on non-rent purchases.
+Recent updates to the Bilt Mastercard feature a new rewards earning structure, additional member benefits, a simpler status program and additional point transfer partners.
 Holding the card isn’t a prerequisite for Bilt Rewards members who reside in an in-network building, but out-of-network renters will have to pay their rent with the Bilt Mastercard to earn points on those transactions.

 How does the Bilt card work?